loteoo/hyperapp-starter/README.md

 ## In a nutshell

-- Uses [Parcel](https://parceljs.org/) for compilation, dev server, watcher and hot modules reloading.
-(It's  blazing fast easy to use and reliable)
+- Uses [Parcel](https://parceljs.org/) for compilation, dev server and hot module reloading.
+(It's  blazing fast, easy to use and reliable)
 - [JSX](https://reactjs.org/docs/introducing-jsx.html) ready
 - [Hygen](https://www.hygen.io/) code generators included for common use cases.
 (More to come!)
 - Precaching out works of the box using [workbox] to generate service workers
 - PWA/SPA ready with a default manifest file
 - Sane CSS defaults with [sanitize.css](https://csstools.github.io/sanitize.css/)

 ## File structure